$15 million iPad-controlled superyacht goes up for sale

 (CNN) — In the market for a $15 million superyacht?
 You're in luck: Adastra, which won a string of design awards in 2013 and can be controlled with an iPad, has gone up for sale.

-Owned by billionaire shipping magnate Anto Marden, the trimaran's futuristic design looks fit for a James Bond villain, with aerodynamic wings that help it glide across the water.
+Owned by billionaire shipping magnate Anto Marden, the trimaran's futuristic design looks fit for a James Bond villain, with aerodynamic wings that help it travel across the water.
 Created by John Shuttleworth, the 140-foot yacht was designed with its environmental impact in mind.

 Only 20% of the lightweight glass and carbon boat is submerged in water, significantly reducing drag.
 As a result, it consumes about 14% of the fuel used by a more traditional yacht with the same specs.